Kenya Reports First Mpox Case

 It has since been mainly limited to certain West and Central African nations, with people mainly catching it from infected animals, such as when eating bushmeat.

-It prompted the World Health Organization (WHO) to declare a public health emergency of international concern in July 2022, which it then ended in May 2023.
+It prompted the World Health Organisation (WHO) to declare a public health emergency of international concern in July 2022, which it then ended in May 2023.

 But since last September, a new and deadlier Clade I strain has been spreading in the DRC.
 Testing revealed it was a mutated variant of Clade I, called Clade Ib.